 The Equipment Of The Scuba Diver

 The first time for anything can be overwhelming, that first day of High School, your first date, your first driving lesson and, yes, your first diving lesson.
 When you slipped behind the steering wheel of the car for the first time, you had years of experience observing other drivers as they used the different tools – accelerator pedal, brakes, steering wheels – that a driver uses.
 Knowing the basic function of those items made your first experience a little less stressful.
 Soon you no longer consciously think of them.
 When you see all the equipment that a diver wears to go underwater, it might make you reconsider diving.
-It shouldn’t, soon each item will be well know to you.
+It shouldn’t, soon each item will be well known to you.

 The first day of learning something can be easier with little advance knowledge.
-To reduce some the information overload of the first day, we will introduce some the equipment you will encounter so that you have less to absorb.
+To reduce some of the information overload of the first day, we will introduce some of the equipment you will encounter so that you have less to absorb.

 Basic Scuba Diving Equipment

 Individuals thinking of becoming a diver are often put off because they believe it is too expensive.
-The price of full diving kit can easily cost over a thousand dollars, even for just the basic equipment.
+The price of a full diving kit can easily cost over a thousand dollars, even for just the basic equipment.
 Training for your initial certification generally includes the cost of rental gear.
 After you are certified, items of equipment can be rented.
 Using rental equipment does not mark you as a beginner.
-Many experience divers, who do not dive frequently enough to make it economical, still will rent instead of buying.
+Many experienced divers, who do not dive frequently enough to make it economical, still will rent instead of buying.
 Airline luggage rules come into play as well, sometimes it cheaper and more convenient to leave your gear at home and rent at the dive center.

 - Weights: Most people will be shocked to hear you add weights when scuba diving.
 Flashbacks to b-rated movies where gangsters place weights around the bodies they want to get rid of.
 The purpose of the weights is to help you be neutral balance during and importantly at the end of your dive.
 While it may not look like it, a diver with a wet suit and dive gear would float without the extra weight.
 Also, the tank holds air that will be used.
-That air will weight between 4 to 7 pounds and you need weights to compensate for the extra buoyancy.
+That air will weigh between 4 to 7 pounds and you need weights to compensate for the extra buoyancy.
 Weights are generally included with a dive or tank rental.

-- BCD: The buoyancy control device called BCD or BC is one of the more important inventions that makes scuba diving a fun sport.
+- BCD: The buoyancy control device called BCD or BC is one of the more important inventions that make scuba diving a fun sport.
 While there are different designs, this vest type device attaches the dive gear to you and helps maintain neutral buoyancy.
 The BCD contains a backboard and straps that supports and attaches the dive cylinder.
 The first stage regulator attaches to the cylinder and a hose from it attaches to your BCD.
-This is a low pressure hose and the connection is to the BCD’s air bladder.
+This is a low-pressure hose and the connection is to the BCD’s air bladder.
 An inflator button allows air from the cylinder to enter the BCD and add buoyancy.
 A dump valve allows a diver to release air from the BCD becoming less buoyant.
 The closer you are able to maintain neutral buoyancy, the better your dive and the safer.
 Many, if not most, diving injuries occur when divers return to the surface too fast.
 Many times that happens when a dive becomes too buoyant.
 A BCD often has a few pockets to store some small things and places to clip on other items that are used on a dive.
-This frees the hands for other task.
+This frees the hands for other tasks.